mr-guard/dayz-server-manager/README.md

 <br><a name="limitations"></a>
 ## Known Issues / Limitations <hr>

-* SteamCMD Stuck:
+* SteamCMD asks for code every time:
-  * The integration with SteamCMD requires SteamGuard to be disabled.
+  * The integration with SteamCMD requires SteamGuard to be set to email code or deactivated in order for the code to be cached.
+  * Steam Mobile Authenticator cannot be cached by SteamCMD.

 <br>